National Mosque of Kuala Lumpur

 Sacred Harmony: Religions in Malaysia

-In 2026, Malaysia remains the world model for religious coexistence.
-Discover how Islam, Buddhism, Hinduism, and Christianity weave together the cultural tapestry of this fascinating nation.
+In 2026, Malaysia remains the world's benchmark for religious coexistence.
+Discover how Islam, Buddhism, Hinduism and Christianity weave together the cultural fabric of this fascinating nation.

 Malaysia is not simply a country where several religions coexist; it is a living laboratory of social syncretism.
 Although Islam is the state religion, the Malaysian Constitution firmly guarantees freedom of worship for all citizens.
-Arriving here in 2026, you will be struck by the physical proximity of religious buildings: it is not uncommon to see a mosque, a Hindu temple, and a church sharing the same street.
+Arriving here in 2026, you will be struck by how physically close the places of worship are: it is not unusual to see a mosque, a Hindu temple and a church sharing the same street.

-Understanding this dynamic is crucial for any preparation for relocation.
-Religion here influences everything: from gastronomy to politics, as well as public holidays and social etiquette.
+Understanding this dynamic is crucial for anyone preparing to move abroad.
+Religion here shapes everything: from food to politics, public holidays and social etiquette.

 63% Islam (Official)